bropenguin847/Python-Learning/README.md

 Some Python files are combined together to reduce clutter and because the codes are very similar.
 Such as example1&2 are combination of example1 and example2 in Chapter 4.

 In Chapter 8, the folder 'Signals' is for Signals and System course.
-It's a requirement for my assignment, the code is an alternative to plotting graphs using MatLab.
+It's an assignment, the code is an alternative to plotting graphs using MatLab.
+However, a MatLab version of the code is also available.

 Chapter 7 (Debugging) and Chapter 12 (OOP) is not included in this repo, but I will try to find the notes for both of those chapter.